About Your Farm[ers]

 Our farm practices at-a-glance:

-We use organic practices but are not certified organic.
+We are a family-owned, small farm that uses organic practices but is not USDA certified organic.

 Meet the Farm-ily